learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 </body>
 ```

 Some nodes only have a starting tag.
-Those are called self-closing elements.
+Those are called _self-closing elements_ or
-These elements do not have any content nested inside of them.
-More technically,
+_void elements_.
+Void elements do not have any content nested inside of them and
-they are called void elements.
-Void elements cannot be parent nodes.
+cannot be parent nodes.

 An example of a self-closing tag is an image: